 *Update in April, October each year*

-Foreign Direct Investment in Singapore refers to an investment where a direct investor, residing in another economy, owns 10% or more of the ordinary shares or voting power in an enterprise in Singapore.
+In Singapore, FDI is an investment by a direct investor residing in another economy that owns 10% or more of the ordinary shares or voting rights of an enterprise in Singapore.

 Please log in or upgrade your membership to get more details.